jerryq0101/Qish-Unix-Shell/README.md

 The args would also be replaced and set to a longer array of strings when doing `parse_operator_in_args`.

-2. Operators in args are not caught at the end of each loop for freeing because they are set to NULL for proper command formatting.
+2. Operators in args are not free'd at the end of each loop for freeing because they are set to NULL for proper command formatting.

 For example, for parallel commands, as execv needs null-terminated string arrays to be passed in for each command. e.g. "ls", "-l", "&", "ls" is turned into "ls", "-l", NULL, "ls".
 For each command's execution, I would pass in the pointer referring to the first "ls" and the second "ls".

-3. Other positions of strdup, when not used, should all be freed
+(FUTURE: I could've just used string literals for operators when parsing them, then I don't need to free)

+3. Other miscellancious cases

 #### My strategy